Glen Muir, the home of Qhina Ngunis.

 Qhina Ngunis was started in early 2004.
 Our cattle run near Fort Beaufort in the famous Smaldeel area of the Eastern Cape.
 This ground forms part of the well known 45000ha Kat River Conservancy and apart from cattle carries an abundance of wildlife.

 Our cattle run on virulent Heart water, Gall sickness and Red water veld.
-Dipping either by plunging or spot treatment is done when necessary so as to prevent tick damage.
-Cattle are immunised annually against black quarter, anthrax and botulism as well as BVD and IBR.
+Dipping either by plunging or spot treatment is done “when necessary” to prevent tick damage.
+Cattle are immunised annually against black quarter, anthrax and botulism.

 We make use of two 90-day breeding seasons (Nov to Jan and May to Jul).
 Single sire mating takes place during these periods after which the bulls are removed from the cows.
 Heifers are mated between 15 and 18 months and all females are expected to calve and rear a good calf, annually or be culled.